 The titles in those genres, such as TimeSplitters: Future Perfect and Fallout 3, showed me the creative potential of game writing and design, which was cemented by my exposure to immersive sims like Thief: The Dark Project and System Shock 2.
 Such games combined FPS, RPG and adventure elements to create engrossing and interactive worlds that captivated my imagination with their emphasis on player agency and systemic interactivity.

-This led me to pursue a career in game development following high school, and write for and about video games to share my insight on game design and bring my personal ideas to life using programs such as Ren’Py and Unreal Engine.
+This led me to pursue a career in game development following high school, and write for and about video games to share my insight on game design and bring my personal ideas to life using programs such as Ren’Py, Creation Kit and Unreal Engine.

 Throughout all of my years as a gamer and developer, I have learned the importance of collaboration and innovation when it comes to crafting experiences that enhance the immersion factor with their synergy of mechanics and presentation.
-I intend to make full use of my game development experience and design knowledge in the video game industry, and I hope to become a narrative designer and professional writer for video games.
+I intend to make full use of my game development experience and design knowledge in the video game industry, and I hope to become a designer.
 I look forward to working with fellow developers on titles that hone our individual and collective expertise, and satisfyingly put our skills as creative talents to the test!

 “Creativity is recombinant, and the more inspiration designers take in, the more they have to draw from and the higher the chances they’ll produce something with a distinct perspective.” – Craig Hubbard, game designer/writer